What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 Essential Items – What to Pack for a Hiking Elopement

 If you’ve never bought hiking boots before, it may seem really overwhelming which kind to buy, and really shocking how expensive they can be.
-We can 100% attest to the saying, “you get what you pay for” when it comes to hiking boots.
+I can 100% attest to the saying, “you get what you pay for” when it comes to hiking boots.
 You do not want to skimp on this item.
-Below we listed a few links to our favorite brand of hiking boots, but we highly suggest going to an actual store and trying a few pairs on and walking around, and deciding in person which ones to get.
+Below I listed a few links to my favorite brand of hiking boots, but I highly suggest going to an actual store and trying a few pairs on and walking around, and deciding in person which ones to get.
 REI has a spectacular customer service program where they will help you decide in store which brand/style would be best for you.
 They also have a 1-year member satisfaction guarantee program, meaning if you’re an REI member, and those boots you bought end up giving you blisters, REI will happily take them back (within one year), and exchange them for another pair to try.
 ALSO, and this is really important, please please break in your hiking boots prior to your hiking elopement.
 You do not want your first time wearing your boots to be on your hiking elopement day.
 You have to break them in first!
 If not, you will experience chafing and blisters on your wedding day, and no one wants that!
 So how do you break in your hiking boots?
 Wear them while you’re home walking around in your house, wear them walking, wear them while hiking, wear them wherever and whenever possible, but always make sure your feet feel okay before increasing your distance.
 It is suggested to wear the same type of socks you plan on wearing while hiking (we’ll get into socks next), and to lace the hiking boot snuggly but not too tight.

 This item can easily get overlooked for figuring out what to pack for a hiking elopement.
-But, trust us, it’s just as important as the type of boot you pick.
+But, trust me, it’s just as important as the type of boot you pick.
 The number one type of socks for hiking is wool socks!
 Kind of hard to believe, right?
 It’s suggested to wear wool socks while hiking because the material regulates temperature well to stop your feet from sweating and creating blisters.
 The temperature regulating properties are also great so in the wintertime, they keep your feet nice, warm, and cozy, and in the summertime they keep your feet feeling nice and fresh and not hot.
 So now that you know to wear wool socks, you’ll also want to bring an extra pair or two just in case you have to change pairs due to being extra sweaty (it happens!) or if you accidentally get your feet soaked by stepping in a puddle or falling into a river.
 Although, I did fall into a river once and proceeded to hike 6 miles without having any issues with the pair of wool socks I was wearing.
 The right sock paired with the right boot is the secret to a comfortable hike.

 If you’re wanting to nerd out and read all about wool socks that were tested, check out this article by the manual.com